NixOS/nix/doc/manual/src/release-notes/rl-next.md

   ([#7260](https://github.com/NixOS/nix/pull/7260)).

-* Nix can now automatically pick UIDs for builds, removing the need to create `nixbld*` user accounts. these UIDs are allocated starting at 872415232 on Linux and 56930 on macOS.
+* Nix can now automatically pick UIDs for builds, removing the need to create `nixbld*` user accounts.
+These UIDs are allocated starting at 872415232 (0x34000000) on Linux and 56930 on macOS.

   This is an experimental feature.
 To enable it, add the following to `nix.conf`: